RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

     ![Screenshot of the Certificate warning dialogue informing the user of an untrusted certificate, with the Yes button highlighted. ](../images/0104.png)

+The new Virtual Machine (myVM) will launch inside your Lab.
+Selecting an dragging the Center blue bar on the scren will allow you to see your Lab VM.
 Congratulations!
 You have deployed and connected to a Windows Server virtual machine in Azure

 # Task 3: Install the web server role and test

-In this task, install the Web Server role on the server and ensure the default IIS welcome page can be displayed.
+In this task, install the Web Server role on the server on the Virtual Machine you just created and ensure the default IIS welcome page can be displayed.

-1. Open up a PowerShell command prompt on the virtual machine, by clicking the **Start** button, typing **PowerShell**, right clicking **Windows PowerShell**, and selecting **Run as administrator** in the right-click menu.
+1. In myVM, open up a PowerShell command prompt on the virtual machine, starting by locating the Start menu and clicking **Start**, type **PowerShell** in the search bar, right clicking **Windows PowerShell**, and selecting **Run as administrator** in the right-click menu.

     ![Screenshot of the virtual machine desktop with the start button clicked and PowerShell selected with run as an administrator highlighted.](../images/0105.png)

 2. Install the **Web-Server** feature in the virtual machine by running the following command in the PowerShell command prompt.
 You can copy and paste this command.
+Or ensure your cursor is in the Powershell window and click the **T** tool.

     ```PowerShell
     Install-WindowsFeature -name Web-Server -IncludeManagementTools